develephant/redis-module-redoc/CONTRIB.md

 mkdocs build --clean
 ```

 __Note:__ _The site will work better when running through a basic local webserver like [SimpleHttpServer](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python).
-Which is commonly already available on modern systems._
+Which is commonly available on most modern systems._